Fuels Management

 Community Assistance

 Helping individuals and communities to adapt to, prepare for, and respond to wildfire is an important part of what we do.
-The Department of the Interior fosters and supports this by:
+We foster and support this by:

 • Developing educational materials about wildland fire ecology and prevention.